Test-time reward-guided alignment of language models by importance sampling on pre-logit space: Experiments

-\paragraph{Average reward and other metrics} Table~\ref{Table:main} lists average rewards, diversity score, and coherence score of each method.
-In terms of average reward, AISP achieves the highest among methods.
+Table~\ref{Table:main} lists average rewards of each method.
+AISP achieves the highest among methods.
 AISP achieved up to about 40\% improvement over BoN (top-$p$).
 AISP also outperforms RE-Control even though it does not require building training datasets.
 This result indicates that AISP is superior to baselines as a sampling-based reward optimization.
 ARGS does not work very well in our experiment.
 This is because ARGS needs to evaluate next token generation by a reward model.
 For this purpose, a token-level reward model $r(y_t, \bm{y}_{<t})$ is more suitable than a trajectory-level reward model $r(\mathbf{x}, \mathbf{y})$ used in our experiment.
-However, token-level reward models generally require additional training or specialized techniques~\citep{yoon2024tlcr,chakraborty2024transfer}.
+However, token-level reward models generally require additional training or specialized techniques~\citep{yoon2024tlcr,chakraborty2024transfer,xugenarm}.
+BoN with gaussian pre-logit noise (BoN ($\mathcal{N}$)) achieves competitive performance with BoN (top-$p$).
+This implies that the Gaussian assumption for pre-logits is not very strong, and it generates good candidate responses even without importance sampling.

-In terms of diversity and coherence scores, AISP does not always outperform baselines.
-This might be because reward models do not prioritize these perspectives.
-Even so, these scores can be also related to the quality of responses, and it is difficult to conclude that AISP is superior to BoN based solely on the average rewards.
-Thus, we will evaluate responses by using GPT-4 in the next paragraph. \paragraph{Win rate} Table~\ref{Table:sub} lists the win rate for AISP vs BoN.
+Table~\ref{Table:sub} lists the win rate for AISP vs BoN (top-$p$).
 To compute win rate, we sampled 100 pairs of prompts and responses at random, and GPT-4 judges whether the response from AISP or BoN is better.
-Since the values are averaged over three trials, they do not always sum to 100~\%.
+Since the values are averaged over three trials and rounded off, they do not always sum to 100~\%.
 This table shows that AISP has higher win rates than those of BoN (top-$p$) under almost all of conditions.
-The results of average rewards and win rates show that AISP aligns LLMs better than BoN: i.e., AISP can generate more helpful and harmless responses through maximization of rewards than BoN.
+The results of average rewards and win rates show that AISP aligns LLMs better than BoN: i.e., AISP can generate more helpful and harmless responses through maximization of rewards than BoN.\looseness=-1